Frequently Asked Questions

 You may get this error if you are running an old version of the VMware Horizon client used for MyVLab.
 Try going to the setup instructions for your operating system and downloading the most recent version.

 Some applications are restricted to a class list provided by the faculty member that owns the software license.
 If you require an application for a class and it does not appear on your desktop or start menu, contact the course instructor.

 If you have connectivity problems while logged into MyVLab or accidentally close your VMWare Horizon View client window, you may still rejoin your session if you are able to log back in within 15 minutes.
 After 15 minutes, your session will be logged out.
 If your files are saved to your MyFiles H drive, they may be recoverable.

 Some applications provided in MyVLab only function when they are able to connect to a license server.
 Sometimes technical issues arise from the license application that cause the server to become unavailable.
 If you experience an issue with one of these applications, please report it to the Helpdesk as soon as possible so support technicians can investigate and resolve the problem.

 The following applications have license servers:

 Access to MyVLab is only provided to Faculty upon request and only if it is for instructional use, not research.
-If you require access for teaching a class, please send an email to firstname.lastname@example.org and outline your request.
+If you require access for teaching a class, please create a ticket with the WTS Helpdesk.

-If require use of an application for research, some applications are available from ITS as a site license for research purposes, see http://www.uwo.ca/its/sitelicense/ for more details..
+If require use of an application for research, some applications are available from WTS as a site license for research purposes, see http://www.wts.uwo.ca/sitelicense/ for more details..

 - License type (open-source,network license,serial number)